-This Homemade Corn Relish is sweet, tangy, and perfect for adding a bright pop of flavor to just about anything!
-You'll love tossing this flavorful, veggie-packed topping on veggie burgers, baked potatoes, salads, and more.
-Easy, vegan, and zesty - this Corn Relish is a must-save recipe to add a little zing to your next meal!
+This Homemade Corn Relish is a sweet, tangy, refrigerator-style relish that adds a bright pop of flavor to just about anything (no canning required).
+It's the perfect make-ahead summer BBQ condiment and is great on veggie burgers, baked potatoes, salads, and more.
+Easy, vegan, and zesty, this corn relish is a must-save recipe for adding a little zing to your next meal!

 I discovered corn relish last year, when I ordered a beet burger on the road that came with corn relish on top.
 I was instantly hooked by the sweet but tangy topping!
 Immediately I started recreating it at home, and now this homemade version is a staple in my kitchen.